Antivirus software: 1980–1990: Early days

-1990–2000 period (emergence of the antivirus industry)
+1990–2000: Emergence of the antivirus industry

 In 1990, in Spain, Mikel Urizarbarrena founded Panda Security (Panda Software at the time).
 In Hungary, the security researcher Péter Szőr released the first version of Pasteur antivirus.

 In 1990, the Computer Antivirus Research Organization (CARO) was founded.
 In 1991, CARO released the "Virus Naming Scheme", originally written by Friðrik Skúlason and Vesselin Bontchev.
 Although this naming scheme is now outdated, it remains the only existing standard that most computer security companies and researchers ever attempted to adopt.
 CARO members includes: Alan Solomon, Costin Raiu, Dmitry Gryaznov, Eugene Kaspersky, Friðrik Skúlason, Igor Muttik, Mikko Hyppönen, Morton Swimmer, Nick FitzGerald, Padgett Peterson, Peter Ferrie, Righard Zwienenberg and Vesselin Bontchev.

 In 1991, in the United States, Symantec released the first version of Norton AntiVirus.
-In the same year, in the Czech Republic, Jan Gritzbach and Tomáš Hofer founded AVG Technologies (Grisoft at the time), although they released the first version of their Anti-Virus Guard (AVG) only in 1992.
+In the same year, in the Czech Republic, Jan Gritzbach and Tomáš Hofer founded AVG Technologies (Grisoft at the time) while, in Italy, Gianfranco Tonello founded TG Soft, although both companies released the first version of their anti-virus products (Anti-Virus Guard (AVG) and VirIT eXplorer) only in 1992-1993.
 On the other hand, in Finland, F-Secure (founded in 1988 by Petri Allas and Risto Siilasmaa – with the name of Data Fellows) released the first version of their antivirus product.
 F-Secure claims to be the first antivirus firm to establish a presence on the World Wide Web.

 In 1991, the European Institute for Computer Antivirus Research (EICAR) was founded to further antivirus research and improve development of antivirus software.

 In 1992, in Russia, Igor Danilov released the first version of SpiderWeb, which later became Dr.Web.

 In 1994, AV-TEST reported that there were 28,613 unique malware samples (based on MD5) in their database.

 Over time other companies were founded.
 In 1996, in Romania, Bitdefender was founded and released the first version of Anti-Virus eXpert (AVX).
 In 1997, in Russia, Eugene Kaspersky and Natalya Kaspersky co-founded security firm Kaspersky Lab.

 In 1996, there was also the first "in the wild" Linux virus, known as "Staog".

 In 1999, AV-TEST reported that there were 98,428 unique malware samples (based on MD5) in their database.

-2000–2005 period
+2000–2005

 In 2000, Rainer Link and Howard Fuhs started the first open source antivirus engine, called OpenAntivirus Project.

 In 2001, Tomasz Kojm released the first version of ClamAV, the first ever open source antivirus engine to be commercialised.
 In 2007, ClamAV was bought by Sourcefire, which in turn was acquired by Cisco Systems in 2013.

 In 2002, in United Kingdom, Morten Lund and Theis Søndergaard co-founded the antivirus firm BullGuard.

 In 2005, AV-TEST reported that there were 333,425 unique malware samples (based on MD5) in their database.